BHDR = BSGS-Hoisted Diagonal Regression · BSGS = Baby-Step Giant-Step

 | Total pipeline | 9.2 s | 2.1 s | ~95 s | ~45–50 s† |

-The Oblivious Coalition Tree Evaluator (OCTE) evaluates all 2ᴰ tree paths simultaneously using a tanh–Chebyshev sign surrogate at ~5 CKKS levels, path indicator products at ⌈log₂ D⌉ levels, and plaintext leaf aggregation.
-D = 4 deploys; D = 6 fails the accuracy gate due to noise-budget exhaustion at N = 2¹⁶.
-A composite minimax sign gate and GPU rotation acceleration (CAT framework reports 68–74×) remain in-tree experimental paths.
+The Oblivious Coalition Tree Evaluator (OCTE) evaluates all 2ᴰ tree paths in parallel.
+It uses a tanh–Chebyshev sign surrogate at about 5 CKKS levels, path-indicator products at ⌈log₂ D⌉ levels, and plaintext leaf aggregation.
+D = 4 deploys.
+D = 6 is a diagnostic — it passes the SHAP accuracy gate at L∞ = 7.9 × 10⁻³ but is not deployed: it consumes all available multiplicative levels and the wall-clock latency is too high.
+The binding constraint at D = 6 is latency and depth margin, not accuracy.
+A composite minimax sign gate and GPU rotation acceleration (the CAT framework reports 68–74× speedups on RTX 4090) are experimental paths we have not deployed.

-M = (ZᵀWZ)⁻¹ ZᵀW depends only on the public coalition sampling matrix Z and kernel weights W — no input, no prediction, no secret.
-Inversion is done once, in plaintext, before any ciphertext exists.EvalFastRotationExt with level-2 hoisting and no per-rotation KeySwitchDown; giant-step rotations use standard EvalRotate (~2.7× more expensive but only 15 of them).
-Total: 31 baby + 15 giant + 5 replication doublings = 51 amortized rotation keys.Once.
-Up front.
-Plaintext.
-Then at query time the server does 51 rotations on a single encrypted vector to produce the full d-dimensional SHAP attribution.
-Rotation budget breakdown: 5 replication doublings + 31 baby-step + 15 giant-step = 51.
+M = (ZᵀWZ)⁻¹ ZᵀW depends only on the public coalition sampling matrix Z and kernel weights W. It carries no input, prediction, or secret.
+Inversion runs once, in plaintext, before any ciphertext exists.EvalFastRotationExt with level-2 hoisting and no per-rotation KeySwitchDown.
+Giant-step rotations use EvalRotate, which is about 2.7× more expensive per call, but there are only 15 of them.
+Total: 31 baby + 15 giant + 5 replication doublings = 51 amortized rotation keys.The offline function runs once per (d, K, seed).
+The online function runs per query on a single encrypted vector and uses 51 rotations total, partitioned as 5 replication doublings + 31 baby-step + 15 giant-step.